simonborer/teaching-tools/README.md

 Run this script once, and open the file in the browser to quickly see if the student's webpage meets project requirements.

+#### assert HTML TODO

+Running this script multiple times will inject the script into the HTML files multiple times.
+Would be good to avoid this.

 ## Bash

 ### [nospaces](bash/nospaces.sh)